Tips for Moving with Pets - Help Your Pets Love Your New Florida Home

 Moving by Plane

 If you’re flying to Florida from a different country or state, start by making sure that your airline caters to your pet.
 You’ll have to make sure you have all of the appropriate documentation and supplies required by the U.S. Department of Transportation.
-To create a smooth experience for your pet when travelling by plane:
+To create a smooth experience for your pet when traveling by plane:

 - Talk to your vet to make sure your pet is fit for travel, get their advice on sedatives, and get up-to-date vaccines